Bhaskar-Developer/Chuck-Norris-Joke-Generator/README.md

-#Chuck Norris Joke Generator App
+Chuck Norris Joke Generator App

-###This app takes in the number of jokes as the input and displays the jokes.
+This app takes in the number of jokes as the input and displays the jokes.
 It uses the external API to achieve this.

-##Future Plans
-#####This project will be later modified to use latest standards of Javascript and also a good UI.
+This project will be later modified to use latest standards of Javascript and also a good UI.